kapetan3sid/Filhak/README.md

 ### Filhak testing

+`import "github.com/Bloxico/filhak/testing"`

 Filhak uses `go test` to run tests and provides helper functions for interacting with the filhak network and the deployed and built-in actors.

 It also provides a set of filecoin-specific assertions that can be used in your tests.

+### Filhak templates

+`>$ filhak template <template_name> [--name=<local_name>]`

+You can use filhak to instantiate actors from existing best-practice, reviewed actor templates implemented by other builders or by PL developers (inspired by OpenZeppelin contracts).
+Templated actors then can be further extended with additional business logic.

+The repository that holds these contracts will be determined in sync with other early builders and PL developers and filhak will pull the templates from that repo and instantiate them locally.

+## Milestones and deliverables

+### Milestone 1 - Filhak Network

+**Deliverables:**

+- `filhak` CLI tool
+- project scaffolding and configuration
+- launch and interact with the development network via `filhak node` command

+**Funding for this milestone:** tbd- $

+**Estimated Milestone Delivery:**
+End of July 2022

+### Milestone 2 - Filhak Scripting

+**Deliverables:**

+- run filhak scripts via the `filhak run script.go [--task=<name>]` command on the local devnet
+- implement the `github.com/Bloxico/filhak/script` helper package
+- interact with locally deployed actors in scripts using the helper functions

+**Funding for this milestone:** tbd- $

+**Estimated Milestone Delivery:**
+End of September 2022

+### Milestone 3 - Filhak Testing

+- run filhak (integration) tests via the `filhak test` command on the local devnet
+- implement the `github.com/Bloxico/filhak/test` helper package

+**Funding for this milestone:** tbd- $

+**Estimated Milestone Delivery:**
+End of November 2022

+### Milestone 4 - Templates & developer experience improvements

+- instantiate common actors from best-practice templates via the `filhak template` command
+- work with other early builders on structuring and populating the best-practice actor repository
+- test filhak on existing 3rd party actors, look for feedback and possible developer experience improvements

+**Funding for this milestone:** tbd- $

+**Estimated Milestone Delivery:**
+End of January 2023

+## Maintenance and Upgrade Plans

+We plan on maintaining our existing codebase as well as to develop and integrate additional features such as:

+- Actor deployment on Testnet and Mainnet as soon as it's available
+- Implement a VS Code extension for filhak to improve the dev experience

+⚠️ Some of these future features depend on FVM delivery.

+🚀 **Moonshot**: Our end goal is to develop "Filecoin Simulation" similar to what **Ganache** is offering, where developers will be able to quickly fire up a personal **Filecoin** blockchain which they can use to run tests, execute commands, and inspect state while controlling how the chain operates.
+But this is a long-shot and way out of scope for this proposal.

-### Project Requirements
+## Project Requirements

-User programmability (3rd party actors) are required for filhak to reach it’s full potential.
+- User programmability (3rd party actors) are required for filhak to reach it’s full potential.

-Until then, we can focus on:

-- Development network automatization
-- Implementing helper functions for currently available Filecoin features: creating and funding accounts, sending transactions, working with deals and the retrieval market through filhak scripts.
-- Maybe implement a small set of tools for implementing new local hardcoded (built-in) actors to help other early builders in their PoC endeavors (I heard somebody’s building ERC-20 and ERC-721 token actors in Rust).
-These actors are (obviously) available only in the local devnet and can’t be deployed to testnet or mainnet until the networks are ready.
+- Feedback from other early builders and PL developers is highly recommended, so we can improve the development experience of our framework

 ## Total Budget Requested
 XXXXX USD

-## Maintenance and Upgrade Plans

-We plan on maintaining existing codebase as well as develop and integrate additional features such as:

-- Test existing Rust actors with **Filhak**
-- Deploy actors on Testnet and Mainnet
-- Integrate VS Code extension for running tests
-- Etc

-⚠️ Some of these future features depend on FVM delivery.

-Our end goal is to develop "Filecoin Simulation" similar to what **Ganache** is offering, where developers will be able to quickly fire up a personal **Filecoin** blockchain which they can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 # Team
 ## Contact Info